skilesare/immortality/a_new_constitution/article-i---commentary.md

 No change

 _To exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government.
-But this district shall not allow for any accounted citizen or corporation to geographically elect inside the distct such that no citizen may be disenfranchised and no corpration shall escape taxation and so that the district shall not need a seperate government._
+But this district shall not allow for any accounted citizen or corporation to geographically elect inside the district such that no citizen may be disenfranchised and no corporation shall escape taxation and so that the district shall not need a separate government._

-This is a little bit of a change from the current Wasington DC clause in that we don't allow this district to have citizens.
+This is a little bit of a change from the current Washington DC clause in that we don't allow this district to have citizens.
 Citizens will need to have their geographic elections outside of this district.
 _
 To exercise Authority over all Places purchased by the Consent of the Legislature of the States for the Erection of Forts, Magazines, Arsenals, dock-Yards, space stations, and other needful Buildings;_